About the Dietitians

 Christina enjoys working closely with consultants and the wider multidisciplinary team, to provide evidence based nutritional advice tailored to specific medical conditions whilst taking into account a an individual’s goals and lifestyle.

-Lucy joined the bank Dietitian service in summer 2017 to support the dietetic service for patients at Parkside Hospital and Cancer Centre London.
+Cecilia joined the bank Dietitian service in Summer 2018 to help support the care of patients at Parkside Hospital and Cancer Centre London.

 Why see a dietitian?